-Membership to Ed Slott's Master Elite IRA Advisor Group[TM] was granted in November of 2012 for Hans Scheil and in October of 2022 for Thomas Griffith.
-Ed Slott's Master Elite IRA Advisor Group[TM] solely an indication that the financial advisor has attended training provided by Ed Slott and Company, maintained an Elite IRA Advisor Group[TM] membership for two or more years, passed bi-annual examinations on material covered at conferences and in webinars and met other membership requirements and does not constitute an endorsement of any kind.
-Ed Slott's Elite IRA Advisor Group[TM] membership does not guarantee investment success.
+Membership to Ed Slott's Master Elite IRA Advisor GroupTM was granted in November of 2012 for Hans Scheil and in October of 2022 for Thomas Griffith.
+Ed Slott's Master Elite IRA Advisor Group is solely an indication that the financial advisor has attended training provided by Ed Slott and Company, maintained an Elite IRA Advisor GroupTM membership for two or more years, passed bi-annual examinations on material covered at conferences and in webinars and met other membership requirements and does not constitute an endorsement of any kind.
+Ed Slott's Elite IRA Advisor GroupTM members pay a fee for the educational programs that allow them to be included in the Ed Slott's Elite IRA Advisor GroupTM.
+Membership does not guarantee investment success.
+Hans Scheil and/or Cardinal Advisors are NOT affiliated with or represent the U.S. Department of Health & Human Services (HHS), Social Security Administration (SSA), Centers for Medicare & Medicaid Services (CMS), or any of their various programs like Medicare.